GuilhermeTorq/GameMix/README.md

 A score for each player will be saved and maintained.
 You can delete the save file, and lose all scores.

+You can also pause the game.
+When it's asked of you to play, if you say "999", the current status of the game, board, player turn, and scores will all be saved.
+When you start the game and select to continue previous round(if you select start new round, you can't continue previous game) the game will start exacly where you stoped previously.

 ```

 > Four in a Row Game